arazzaq96/DATA-620/README.md

 https://snap.stanford.edu/data/ca-GrQc.html

 ## Analysis Performed
+The following metrics were computed:
-- **Graph Diameter**: Computed on the largest connected component
+- **Graph Diameter**: Longest shortest path between nodes
-- **Average Clustering Coefficient**: To understand local connectivity
+- **Average Clustering Coefficient**: Measures how connected neighbors are

+To handle large sizes and improve analysis:
+- The **largest connected component** was extracted
+- **Self-loops** were removed for compatibility with metrics and layouts

-## Visualization
+## 🖼️ Visualization
-- We visualized a dense subgraph using a **k-core (k=5)** with `spring_layout`
+We visualized a **k-core subgraph (k=5)** using `spring_layout` in NetworkX:
-- Self-loops were removed to avoid rendering and analysis errors
-- Node size and layout were adjusted for clarity
+- This focused on a dense, interpretable subset of the graph
+- Layout chosen for readability and spatial clustering

 ## Team
 - [Ariba Mandavia]